 Fabulous finisher’s mug

 We like to do things a bit differently!
-As well as a super cool medal we give you a steaming hot mug of tea or coffee in your very own Illuminator-branded mug.
+As well as a super cool medal we give you a steaming hot mug of venison (or veggie) soup and roll in your very own Illuminator-branded mug.
 There will be a tasty snack available to accompany your drink.

 Professional photographers will be snapping away all night.
 Pictures will be available online after the event on our Facebook page – they are free to download for personal use only.
 We can’t guarantee to get a shot of everyone but we’ll do our best!